2024-databases-bereacollege/project-milestones/README.md

 ## Relationships

 ### Neighbors to Visit Records
 One-to-Many: A NEIGHBOR is registered in at least one VISIT_RECORD, and a VISIT_RECORD registers only one NEIGHBOR per entry.

 ### Visit Record to Visit Service
-One-to-Many: A VISIT_SERVICE is part of only one VISIT_RECORD, whereas a VISIT_RECORD is part of many VISIT_SERVICE.
+One-to-Many: A VISIT_SERVICE is part of at least one VISIT_RECORD, whereas a VISIT_RECORD is part of one VISIT_SERVICE.

 ### Visit Service to Service
 One-to-Many: A VISIT_SERVICE uses only one SERVICE, whereas a SERVICE can be used by many VISIT_SERVICE.